 Ms Dara Duggan

-Currently the core textbook used in first, second and third year in all three languages offered is a digital ebook on an iPad.
+Currently, the core textbook used in 1st, 2nd and 3rd year in all three languages offered is a digital e-book on an iPad.
 The use of ICT in the modern language department is an important element of our teaching, complementing the more traditional methods that we also depend upon.
 There is a wide range of foreign language books, magazines and DVDs available in the school Library.

-Pupils are encouraged to be more independent in their language learning, through their use of ICT and of iPads (in first, second and third year).
+Pupils are encouraged to be more independent in their language learning, through their use of ICT and of iPads (in1st, 2nd and 3rd year).

 The use of ICT in language learning gives very immediate access to resources such as newspapers, magazines, radio and television broadcasts and podcasts.
 Up-to-date information is vital in pupils’ preparation for both written and oral exams.